Contentful Personalization & Analytics

 Phase Behavior

 Uninitialized The client exists, but the bridge is not loaded.
-Async APIs throw OptimizationError.notInitialized; sync APIs return safe defaults or no-op where appropriate.
+Async event APIs and setLocale(_:) throw OptimizationError.notInitialized; many sync read, resolve, consent, reset, and online-state APIs return nil, baseline content, or no-op.

-Initialized The bridge is loaded, persisted state has been merged into configuration, SDK state is available, and lifecycle/network observers are active.
+Initialized The bridge is loaded, startup defaults and eligible persisted state have been resolved, SDK state is available, network observers are active, and iOS/UIKit app lifecycle observers are active when UIKit is available.

 SwiftUI apps usually let OptimizationRoot call initialize(config:).
 UIKit apps usually call initialize(config:) from scene or app startup before passing the client into view controllers.